virtual team building activities

 The health guidelines introduced due to the COVID-19 pandemic have forced most companies to embrace the remote work setup.
 Because gatherings of many people in the same place at the same time are limited, to engage in team events Melbourne companies have created virtual arrangements.

-Max Funding Financial Consultant Shane Perry notes, “Corporate team building workshops are crucial to encourage collaboration in a team.
+Max Funding‘s Financial Consultant Shane Perry notes, “Remote team building workshops for corporate groups are crucial to encourage collaboration in a team.
 Virtual games allow them to improve their strengths, identify weaknesses, and provide continuous learning while having fun.
 Remote team building is a necessary expense because its positive impact can be felt throughout the organisation.”

 1. Virtual Urban Quest

-Typically, Urban Quest would be your best bet for team events in Melbourne.
+Typically, Urban Quest would be your best bet for remote team building events in Melbourne.
 It is an interactive race played in the streets of Melbourne’s Central Business District by teams of 4-6.
 The event lasts for two hours and is filled with riddles and fun challenges.

-So as a complement to remote work arrangements, the Urban Quest team have come up with the game’s virtual set-up.
+So as a complement to remote work arrangements, the Urban Quest team have come up with the game’s virtual setup.
 It is known as “Mission Impossible”.

 Urban Quest’s “Mission Impossible” is a remote team building challenge!
 A Virtual Secret Agent Mission where you are challenged to complete a range of increasingly elaborate online problems, virtually navigate to international locations, connect with secret agents in the field and use your wits on the web to propel your team to victory!